shadow-1310/obsedian_notes/103-Binary Tree Zigzag level order traversal.md

 	- so if we are popping from right make sure we are appending from left(append right child first)
 	- and when we are popping from left we need append from right(append left child first)
 #### mistakes
+- keep separate block for left traverse and right traverse
+- we can't reverse a Boolean variable using ~, we have to use <code>not</code> in front
 #### code snippet
 ```python